technomancy/leiningen/README.md

 You can also have user-level configuration that applies for all projects.
 The <tt>~/.lein/init.clj</tt> file will be loaded every time Leiningen launches; any arbitrary code may go there.
+This code is executed inside Leiningen itself, not in your project.
+Set the
+<tt>:repl-init-script</tt> key in project.clj to point to a file if
+you want code executed inside your project.

 You can also manage your plugins with the <tt>plugin</tt> task.
 Use the same arguments you would put in the Leiningen :dev-dependencies if